AdamSpannbauer/iphone_app_icon/README.md

 ### Using only color features

 The search using only color features performs arguably better than the BOVW only search.
 Again we found 2 of the other Toca Boca apps, but this time they are the first 2 icons proposed.
 It is of note that ['Toca Life: Hospital'](https://itunes.apple.com/us/app/toca-life-hospital/id1156114278?mt=8) stayed in our top results; this icon is so similar to our query icon that it is returned no matter which feature set we used.
-Despite keeping Toca Life: Hospital, we lost our other Toca Boca result when we dropped the BOVW features.
+Despite keeping 'Toca Life: Hospital', we lost our other Toca Boca result when we dropped the BOVW features.

 <p align='center'>
   <kbd>